-This laid back region is focused around the Okanagan River, which extends into Washington State.
-Its scenic location and dry climate has historically attracted retirees, but as of late is well known for its outstanding wineries.
+This laid-back region is focused around the Okanagan River, which extends into Washington State.
+Its scenic location and dry climate have historically attracted retirees, but as of late is well known for its outstanding wineries.

 Kelowna, the Okanagan Valley's major city is a great base from which to explore the region.Continue to 6 of 7 below.

 "The Shipping News" (2001)

 We move from the mountains of Brokeback Mountain to Canada's most eastern province, Newfoundland, as the setting for another Annie Proulx novel turned movie: The Shipping News.

 Like Brokeback Mountain's majestic Rocky Mountain backdrop, the raw geography and rugged coastlines of The Shipping News, directed by Lasse Hallström and starring Kevin Spacey and Julianne Moore, reflect the story's drama and give it texture.

 "Quoyle Point"--the point of land bearing the main character's family name--is not a real place in Newfoundland.
 Most of the filming occurred in New Bonaventure in the Trinity Bight region.

 Possibly more than any other Canadian destination, Newfoundland--the place--is integrally associated with the Newfoundland people.
 The beauty of one matches that of the other, and understanding either is something achieved only by visiting.Continue to 7 of 7 below.

 A Canadian movie classic, the Grey Fox tells the tale of Bill Miner, who is released from prison into a world strange and unfamiliar.
 Though he tries, Miner can't resist his penchant for criminal behavior and sets out to rob the Canadian Pacific Railway.